moysklad/api-remap-1.2-doc-in/source/includes/audit/_audit.md

 #### Event Types
 Events are divided into several types, ranging from entity creation audit to print audit, and consist of information about the time of the event and the changes that occurred during this event.
-Different types of events differ from each other [diff field format](../audit/#audit-audit-events-39-diff-39-field-format), more about which below.
+Different types of events differ from each other ['diff' field format](../audit/#audit-audit-events-39-diff-39-field-format), more about which below.

 + Account registration